 U.S. Air Force photo by Airman 1st Class Jessica Williams U.S. Air Force pilots from the 37th Flying Training Squadron undergo hypobaric chamber training Dec.
 7, 2020, on Columbus Air Force Base, Miss.
-The training, provided by the 14th Operations Support Squadron aerospace physiology technicians, is used as a simulation for pilots to feel the effects of high altitude on the human body, such as
+The training, provided by the 14th Operations Support Squadron aerospace physiology technicians, is used as a simulation for pilots to feel the effects of high altitude on the human body, such as hypoxia.

 U.S. Air Force photo by Airman 1st Class Jessica Williams U.S. Air Force aerospace physiology technicians with the 14th Operations Support Squadron help prepare pilots from the 37th Flying Training Squadron for hypobaric chamber training Dec.
 7, 2020, on Columbus Air Force Base, Miss.
 During hypobaric chamber training, pilots go through a series of test to simulate the effects of high altitude, such as low oxygen and low ambient air pressure.
 PROGRAM (Continued from page 1) said U.S. Air Force Maj.
 Joshua Mann, 14th Comptroller Squadron commander.
 This program falls in line with Chief of Staff of the Air Force Brown's Accelerate, Change or Lose priorities, building a foundation for "multi-capable and adaptable team builders."
 Two participants of the program, Senior Airman David Richardson, 14th Operations Support Squadron aircrew flight equipment technician, and Senior Airman Jake Jacobsen, 14th Flying Training Wing public affairs specialist, experienced and obtained a new-found appreciation for other jobs.
-Richardson traded in his typical duty equipment for a Nikon z7 camera and traveled around the base with other public affairs personnel to see what the job is all "I think it is a great way to see how the base runs," said Richardson.
+Richardson traded in his typical duty equipment for a Nikon z7 camera and traveled around the base with other public affairs personnel to see what the job is all about.
+"I think it is a great way to see how the base runs," said Richardson.
 "I would do it again tomorrow just to gain the experience."

 U.S. Air Force photo by Airman 1st Class Jessica Williams U.S. Air Force Senior Airman David Richardson, 14th Operations Support Squadron aircrew flight equipment technician, looks through his recently captured photos on Microsoft Bridge Nov.
 30, 2020, on Columbus Air Force Base, Miss.
 The Department of Defense uses a variety of editing software to include Microsoft Bridge, Premier, Photoshop and InDesign as an effort to ensure quality products are being produced.
-Jacobsen took a break from editing, filming and writing to find out what aerospace physiology technicians do and how they play a part during flight and showing them worked as a team to provide the derstand what other career fields in the mission. how it affects their bodies and pertraining."
+Jacobsen took a break from editing, filming and writing to find out what aerospace physiology techniin the mission. how it affects their bodies and per- training."